secretstartups/handbook/support/workflows/communication-tips.html.md

-In addition to the `:white_check_mark:` emoji that is mentioned in [General Guidelines for Communication at GitLab](/handbook/communication/#general-guidelines) and [Slack Workflows](/handbook/support/#slack-emoji-reaction-workflows), consider utilizing the following emojis within Support Slack channels as well.
+In addition to the `:white_check_mark:` emoji that is mentioned in [General Guidelines for Communication at GitLab](/handbook/communication/#general-guidelines) and [Slack Workflows](/handbook/support/#slack-emoji-reaction-workflows), consider utilizing the following emoji within Support Slack channels as well.

 1. `:idontknow:` - when another Support Engineer is asking a question to which you don't know the answer